Santa Ponsa: Live Weather Reports

 Weather Overview for Santa Ponsa

 Santa Ponsa enjoys a typical Mediterranean climate with long hot summers and mild winters.
-The warm surrounding seas help moderate this climate.
-This is especially noticeable in the mild winters.
-Santa Ponsa enjoys more than 300hrs of sunshine a only 400mm of rain a year.
+The warm surrounding seas help moderate this climate, which is especially noticeable in the mild winters.
+Santa Ponsa receives only 400mm of rain per year.
 The climate has helped make the island very popular with European tourists.

 The sea surrounding Santa Ponsa is warm year round; the principal reason for the mild winters.
-The sea temperature varies between 14ºC in winter and 26ºC in summer, and it is generally comfortable for swimming from late May to late mid November.
+The sea temperature varies between 14°C in winter and 26°C in summer, and it is generally comfortable for swimming from late May to late mid-November.

 Summer is when people flock to Santa Ponsa.
-The weather is typically hot and dry with plentiful sunshine.
+The weather is typically hot and dry with plenty of sunshine.
 The main summer months of June, July and August receive just 10% of the annual rainfall.
-July and August are the hottest months of the year and see daily highs above 30ºC.
-The great summer weather starts in late May and lasts through until September.
+July is by far the driest month of the year with a monthly rainfall total of 9mm and merely 2 days of precipitation.

-The winters are mild in Santa Ponsa and see average temperatures around 9ºC to 10ºC.
-Lows may drop to 4ºC at night but daytime highs are frequently in the mid teens and you’ll enjoy 5 hours of sunshine per day on average.
+The winters are mild in Santa Ponsa and see average temperatures of around 9°C and 10°C. Lows may drop to a chilly 4°C at night, but daytime highs are frequently in the mid-teens.
+With an average daily temperature of 9°C, January and February are the coldest months of the year.
+You’ll enjoy at least 6 hours of sunshine per day on average though.
+The Mediterranean Sea temperature ranges from 14°C to 16°C in winter and is only suitable for swimming for the hardiest of visitors.

-As for rainfall, showers do occur but at around 40mm a month on average the actual rainfall level is not particularly high.
-You may get some wet and windy weather in winter but is normally short-lived.
+As for rainfall, showers do occur, but at around 40mm a month on average, the actual rainfall level is not particularly high.
+You may get some wet and windy weather in winter, but that’s normally short-lived.

-In general, winter sees a lot of good weather with plenty of sunshine and comfortable daytime temperatures.
-You’ll get rain but not a lot, and cold temperatures are rare.
+In general, winter sees a lot of good weather with plenty of sunshine and comfortable daytime temperatures—excellent weather for outdoor activities.
+You’ll get rain, but not a lot, and cold temperatures are rare.
+Winter is low season and the absence of the huge summer crowds will allow for a completely different experience.

-These two seasons enjoy some great weather and if you factor in the fewer visitors and cheaper prices they can arguably be the best time to visit.
-Of the two seasons autumn is slightly warmer, but spring is drier.
-In fact spring sees the driest weather of the year and autumn the wettest (although it’s never that wet).
+These two seasons enjoy some great weather and if you factor in the fewer visitors and cheaper prices, they can arguably be the best time to visit.
+Of the two seasons, autumn is slightly warmer, while spring is drier.
+In fact, autumn is the wettest season of the year (although it’s never really that wet).

-Early autumn enjoys high temperatures; summer heat effectively remains until late October.
-Daily highs average in the upper 20s in September and in the low 20s in October.
-November does start to get a little chillier and can see single figure temperatures at night, although daily highs are still up towards 20ºC.
+Early autumn still has high temperatures; summer heat effectively remains until late October.
+Average daily highs are in the upper 20s in September and in the low 20s in October.
+November does start to get a little chillier and can see single figure temperatures at night, although daily highs are still up towards 20°C.

-Autumn is the wettest time and can see more than 60mm a month on average.
-This is still relatively low and that’s reflected by the fact that the days still average 6 or 7 hours of sunshine.
+Autumn is by far the wettest time of year and can receive more than 60mm a month on average.
+This is still relatively low, especially compared with British autumn weather, and that’s reflected by the fact that the days still average 7 or 8 hours of sunshine.

-In spring March is still cool at night and in the early morning but the daytime temperature quickly increases.
-By April, temperatures can be up to 20ºC in the day, and May can see highs in the mid 20s.
-Spring is dry with plenty of sunshine – averaging 9hrs per day in April and May.
+In spring, March is still cool at night and in the early morning, but the daytime temperature quickly increases.
+By April, temperatures can be up to 20°C in the day, and May can see highs in the mid-20s.
+Spring is dry with plenty of sunshine – averaging respectively 10 and 11 hours per day in April and May.